psastras/sbom-rs/README.md

 ## Example

-Create a SPDX SBOM for a Cargo project.
+## Create a SPDX SBOM for a Cargo project

+In a shell:

 ```shell
 $ cargo sbom